intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/quick-tour.md

-# Quick Tour
+# Chronos Quick Tour
 Welcome to Chronos for building a fast, accuracy and scalable time series analysis application🎉!
 Start with our quick tour to understand some critical concepts and how to use them to tackle your tasks.

 Chronos supports 3 common tasks in time series analysis area.

-**Forecasting**: use history data to predict future.
+- **Forecasting**: use history data to predict future.

-**Anomaly Detection**: find the anomaly point in time series.
+- **Anomaly Detection**: find the anomaly point in time series.

-**Simulation (experimental)**: generate synthetic time series data.
+- **Simulation (experimental)**: generate synthetic time series data.

 For each task, we have many built-in algorithms being wrapped to easy-to-use abstractions called `Forecaster`, `Detector`, and `Simulator`.

+Chronos also support

 ```eval_rst
 .. note::